-The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is based on a total of 98,919,412 shares of our common stock outstanding as of May 31, 2014, after giving effect to the Company Conversion and assuming the conversion of our non-voting shares into voting shares of our common stock upon the closing of this offering.
-The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock to be outstanding after this offering, including the shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding stock options or upon exercise of the underwriters' option to purchase additional shares.
+The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is based on a total of 98,919,412 shares of our common stock outstanding as of September 30, 2014, after giving effect to the Corporate Conversion and assuming the conversion of our non-voting shares into voting shares of our common stock upon the closing of this offering.
+The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock to be shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding stock options or upon exercise of the underwriters' option to purchase additional shares.

 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock.
-Shares of our common stock subject to options that are currently exercisable or exercisable within 60 days of May 31, 2014 are considered outstanding and beneficially owned by the person holding the options for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
+Shares of our common stock subject to options that are currently exercisable or exercisable within 60 days of September 30, 2014 are considered outstanding and beneficially owned by the person holding the options for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
 Except as otherwise noted, the persons and entities in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
-Except as otherwise set forth below, the address of the beneficial owner is c/o Bellerophon Therapeutics, Inc., Perryville III Corporate Park, 53 Frontage Road, Suite 301, Hampton, New Jersey 08827.
+Except as otherwise set forth below, the address of the beneficial owner is c/o Bellerophon Therapeutics, Inc., 53 Frontage Road, Suite 301, Hampton, New Jersey 08827.

-Following the completion of this offering, (i) the Controlling Entities will be entitled to designate six members of our board of directors, see "Description of Capital Stock," and (ii) the New Mountain Entities will continue to have approval rights over many corporate actions.
-For a description of the voting agreement and stockholders agreements and any other material relationships the Controlling Entities have with us, see "Certain Relationships and Related Person Transactions- Agreements with the Controlling Entities."
-In addition, the Controlling Entities will be deemed to hold their shares of our stock as a group.
+Following the completion of this offering, the New Mountain Entities will be entitled to nominate one member of our board of directors and will continue to have approval rights over many corporate actions.
+For a description of the stockholders agreement and any other material relationships the New Mountain Entities and the other principal stockholders have with us, see "Certain Relationships and Related Person Transactions."